yashu1412/TalentIQ/README.md

 <div align="center">

-Built with ❤️ by **Yashpal Singh Pawar** · Powered by Google Gemini · Designed for the future of work
+Built with ❤️ by **Yashpal Singh Pawara** · Powered by Google Gemini · Designed for the future of work

 </div>